nolanhergert/EasyLED/src/README.md

 Website:
-  * Should some kind of auto-generation if needed for the build process to save copy/pasting work.
-However, should be able to do the same process/page for each strip.
   * Am I running out of RAM?
 If so, load <static> website from PROGMEM (flash) https://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html.
 See how slow this is?
 To speed things up, maybe allow caching but need to play with etags to invalidate cache on new page update?

 === Some remaining easy ===